-Students develop their understanding of the accounting processes for recording and reporting and consider the effect of decisions made on the performance of the business.
+Students develop their understanding of the accounting processes for recording and reporting, and consider the effects of decisions made on the performance of the business.
 They interpret reports and information presented in a variety of formats and suggest strategies to the owner to improve the performance of the business.

-Where appropriate, the accounting procedures developed in each area of study should incorporate the application of the Conceptual Framework, financial indicators to measure business performance, as well as the ethical considerations of business owners when making decisions, including financial, social and environmental.
+Where appropriate, the accounting procedures developed in each area of study should incorporate the application of the Conceptual Framework, financial indicators to measure business performance, as well as the ethical considerations, including financial, social and environmental considerations, faced by business owners when making business decisions.